Santiago220991/E-COMMERCE/README.md

 # E-commerce

-> This app is and e-commerce where you can add items to the cart, sort items by different categories and see a short description of every item.
-I was built with React and JavaScript.
+> This app is an e-commerce where you can add items to the cart, sort items by different categories and see a short description of every item.
+It was built with React and JavaScript.

 <p align="center">
 <img src="src/assets/Store.png"